Performing Ensembles: Instrumental

 Auditions are held during the first two classes each semester.

 The Chamber Music Program at Pepperdine University under the direction of Professor Sarah Banta since 2000 is an integral part of the Department of Music.
 Students have the opportunity to be coached weekly in chamber music ensembles by members of the instrumental faculty.
 These ensembles perform the finest in string, woodwind, brass, guitar, and percussion ensemble literature, and perform each semester in public concerts.

-The Guitar Program at Pepperdine University has flourished under the direction of Christopher Parkening, Distinguished Professor of Music and the Christopher Parkening Chair of Guitar since 2002.
+The guitar program at Pepperdine University has flourished under the direction of Christopher Parkening, Distinguished Professor of Music since 2002.
 The Pepperdine University Guitar Ensemble is open to all guitar students enrolled in applied guitar or by permission of the instructor.
 Meeting Fall and Spring semesters once a week, the guitar ensemble performs works written for two or more guitars from diverse musical periods.

 Under the direction of Dr. Hanks, this new music ensemble is dedicated to performing the music of contemporary composers, including our own composition students.
 Selected by audition, the Pickford Ensemble represents Pepperdine's finest student instrumentalists and singers.